INFORMATION

 2) Compassion: This includes any and all special situations that may arise where compassion is necessary.
 The responsibility of determining whether or not a player qualifies for consideration through compassion rests with Hockey Nova Scotia.
 Examples of compassion are an emergency situation, personal or family situation or conflict, participation at a national event in hockey or another sport.

-Please note, being out of province for a club team or school hockey program is not a reason for Special Consideration.
+Please note, being out of province for a private spring program, club team or school hockey program is not a reason for Special Consideration.

 When a player is unable to attend a High Performance Program camp or event, that player is able to apply for an exemption to possibly move onto the next stage of the High-Performance Process.
 While a player is able to apply for this exemption, they are not guaranteed to advance to the next stage of the process, it simply means that they will be considered.
 Players do not find out if they have advanced to the next stage of the camp until the conclusion of the camp along with the other players involved.